 - Prevents lifestyle disorders like diabetes, blood pressure & stress

-Our emotions also play a vital role in keeping our body healthy.
-So this monsoon try to keep negatives like anger, irritation, jealousy and ego aside
+Our emotions also play a vital role in keeping our bodies healthy.
+So this monsoon try to keep negatives like anger, irritation, jealousy, and ego aside